Last updated: 23rd Jan, 2024

-Generative AI is revolutionizing various domains, from natural language processing to image recognition.
-Two concepts that are fundamental to these advancements are Transfer Learning and Fine Tuning.
-Despite their interconnected nature, they are distinct methodologies that serve unique purposes when training large language models (LLMs) to achieve different objectives.
-In this blog, we will explore the differences between Transfer Learning and Fine Tuning, learning about their individual characteristics and how they come into play in real-world scenarios with the help of examples.
+Two NLP concepts that are fundamental to large language models (LLMs) are transfer learning and fine-tuning pre-trained LLMs.
+Rather, true fine-tuning can also be termed as full fine-tuning because transfer learning is also a form of fine-tuning.
+Despite their interconnected nature, they are distinct methodologies that serve unique purposes when training foundation LLMs to achieve different objectives.
+In this blog, we will explore the differences between transfer Learning and full fine-tuning, learning about their characteristics and how they come into play in real-world scenarios related to natural language understanding (NLU) and natural language generation (NLG) tasks with the help of examples.
+We will also learn about a popular strategy within transfer learning called parameter-efficient fine-tuning (PEFT).

 What is Transfer Learning?

-Transfer Learning is an AI / ML concept that refers to the utilization of a pre-trained model on a new but related task.
-It involves using an existing pre-trained model such as BERT, GPT, etc that was trained on a particular task (source task) and adapting it for a different but related task (target task).
-We can call the target task as domain adaptation of source task.
+Transfer Learning is an LLM concept that refers to the utilization of pre-trained LLMs on a new but related task.
+It involves using existing foundation LLMs from the LLM family such as BERT (NLU), GPT (NLG), etc that were trained on a particular task (source task – NLU or NLG) and adapting it for a different but related task (target task).
+We can call the target task a domain adaptation of the source task.
 The primary goal is to leverage the knowledge gained from the source task to achieve better performance on the target task, especially when there is limited labeled data for the target task.
 Note that in transfer learning, you don’t pre-train the model from scratch.

 The following is how transfer learning works:

-- Pre-Trained Model: Start with a model that has already been trained on a large dataset, often related to a general domain.
-Let’s say a BERT or LLAMA 2 model trained with English text to understand nuances of English language.
+- Identify Pre-Trained LLM: Start with a model that has already been trained on a large dataset, often related to a general domain.
+Let’s say a BERT or LLAMA 2 model trained with English text to understand nuances of the English language.

-- Target Task: Identify the new task you want the model to perform.
+- Determine target task: Identify the new task you want the model to perform.
 This task should be related to the source task in some way.
 For example, classify the contract documents in procurement.
 Or, for that matter, classify the resumes for recruitment teams.

-- Domain Adaptation: The pre-trained model is then used as a starting point for the target task.
+- Perform domain adaptation as a result of transfer learning: The pre-trained model is then used as a starting point for the target task.
 Depending on the problem, some layers of the model might be frozen (i.e., their parameters are not updated).

 Example illustrating how transfer learning works

-- Problem: Predicting next words based on the previous words.
-This can also be called as pre-training.
+- Problem: Predicting the next words based on the previous words.
+This can also be called pre-training.

-- Data: A large dataset containing thousands of words from sources such as Wikipedia.
+- Data: A large dataset containing millions of words from sources such as Wikipedia.

-- Model: A large language model such as GPT trained on this data.
+- Model: A large language model (LLM) such as GPT trained on this data.

-- Outcome: The trained model can now accurately predict next words based on the previous words.
+- Outcome: The trained model can now accurately predict the next words based on the previous words.

 Task 2: Adapt the Pre-trained LLM to In-domain Corpus (New Domain)

-- Problem: Now, we want to adapt the model to predict next words in target corpus, e.g., book reviews.
-This can also be called as domain adaptation.
+- Problem: Now, we want to adapt the model to predict the next words in the target corpus, e.g., book reviews.
+This can also be called domain adaptation.

 - Solution: Transfer Learning.

-- Step 1: Take the pre-trained model from Task 1 (Pre-trained on Wikipedia corpus).
+- Step 1: Take the pre-trained LLM from Task 1 (Pre-trained on Wikipedia corpus).

 - Step 2: Remove the layer(s) that are specific to predicting the next words.

-- Step 3: Add new layer(s) specific to next word prediction in book reviews.
+- Step 3: Add a new layer(s) specific to next-word prediction in book reviews.

-- Step 4: Train the modified model on the smaller book reviews text.
+- Step 4: Train the modified model on the smaller book review text.

 - Outcome: The model can now predict words in the target corpus, e.g., book reviews.